Integrated Sensing and Communication: Joint Pilot and Transmission Design: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-Consider an ISAC system consisting of one BS, one single-antenna user, and one potential target, as shown in Fig.~\ref{fig1}.\footnote{Although we consider one communication user and one target here, our proposed algorithm can be readily applicable to the case with multiple users and targets with slight modifications due to following two reasons.
-First, there is no difference for the channel estimation between the single user and multiple users since the channel estimation is performed at the user side.
-Second, we focus on detecting whether the target exists rather than distinguishing multiple targets.
-As such, the analysis of target detection for the single target and multiple targets is the same.} The BS is equipped with $N_t+N_r$ antennas, of which $N_t$ transmit antennas are used for simultaneously serving communication users and sensing radar targets in the same frequency band, while $N_r$ receive antennas are dedicated to receiving the echo signals reflected by the target.
+Consider a narrow-band ISAC system consisting of one BS, one single-antenna user, and one potential target, as shown in Fig.~\ref{fig1}.\footnote{Although we consider one communication user, our proposed algorithm can be readily applicable to the case with multiple users since the channel estimation is performed on the user side and there is no difference in the channel estimation between the single user and multiple users.
+In addition, although the iterative GLRT can be applied for multi-target detection \cite{4655353}, the impact of pilot design on the multi-target case is difficult to analyse, which requires non-trivial efforts and we would like to leave it as our future work.} The BS is equipped with $N_t+N_r$ antennas, of which $N_t$ transmit antennas are used for simultaneously serving communication users and sensing radar targets in the same frequency band, while $N_r$ receive antennas are dedicated to receiving the echo signals reflected by the target.
 We consider a quasi-static flat-fading channel in which the CSI remains unchanged in a channel coherence frame, but may change in the subsequent frames.
 Note that the frames of interest have the same channel fading statistical distribution so that the same pilot training sequences and the training duration can be applied for all the frames.
 Without loss of generality, we denote the channel coherence duration of each frame by $T_c$ (in symbols).